 Then I can’t see Jesus anymore.
 He’s gone.

 The woman tried to get up but the covers had become hard and heavy, like iron.
 Pressing down on her every time she tried to wake up (Isaiah 58:6).
 A voice explained to me that this weighted blanket was what was being broken earlier in my previous dream.
-The corrupt church powers and other false authorities will be broken through the true prophets of God who speak what He is saying to the church (Isaiah 58-59).
+The corrupt church powers and other false authorities will be broken through the true prophets of God who speak what He is saying to the church and to Israel (Isaiah 58-59).
 These words of correction will come from the word of the prophets both now and the discerning of the “fullness of time” that the writers of the New Testament wrote about in scripture discerning prophecy (Mark 1:15, Galatians 4:4, Hebrews 9:26, Revelation 3).
 We will need to be comfortable again with the corrective word of the prophets (2 Peter 1:19-21).
 We must not resist the Holy Spirit (Psalm 106:33, Acts 7:51, Zechariah 7:12, 1 Corinthians 2:14).
 Some will.
 They will perish in the fire (Revelation 21:8).
 We are not of those who shrink back (Hebrews 10:39).

 When the woman finally breaks free she is wildly excited, looking for her groom.
 She runs to every window in the room and everything she sees she says,